ameyadeokule/creative-dev-landing/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - Creative agency single-page site

 This is a solution to the [Creative agency single-page site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/creative-agency-singlepage-site-Pq6V3I2RM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.